madskjeldgaard/cookiecutter-quark/README.md

 # Cookiecutter template for SuperCollider quarks

-### a simple cookiecutter template that will help you automatically crate a basic SuperCollider package (quark).
+### a simple cookiecutter template that will help you automatically create a basic SuperCollider package (quark).

 ![cookiecutter.gif](cookiecutter.gif "cookiecutter in action")